mlochbaum/rhsort/README.md

 </details>

-Here's how it scales on random data.
 Robin Hood is without equal under length 10,000 for this good—but not best—case.
 Beyond that the picture is not so nice because of the large buffer and scattershot approach in filling it.
 My L2 cache fits 128k 4-byte integers, and there's a clear increase as it's overwhelmed.
 But for the intended use this is no concern: fluxsort (like any quicksort) works by splitting the array in half, and sorting recursively.
 Switching to Robin Hood at the appropriate length would make an overall algorithm with fluxsort's very clean cache usage, and reduce the required buffer size as well.
 Imagine cutting off the right side of the fluxsort graph to affix it to Robin Hood's line lower down.
 The Quad Merge Robin [variant](#variations) does this with quadsort.

+As you might guess, "Asc. tiles" from the bar chart hints at a significant problem: the range can be clumpy instead of uniform.
+Here's my best guess at a worst case for RH sort: one very large element followed by many random small ones.

 ![Breakdown broken down](images/bad.svg)
 <details><summary><b>details</b></summary>